tasmota/docs/docs/Berry.md

 ![Berry console](https://user-images.githubusercontent.com/49731213/111880607-c193c800-89ac-11eb-81c9-a3558e26a1de.png)

 !!! tip "Drag the bottom corner of each screen to change its size"

+The console is not designed for big coding tasks but it's recommended to use a code editor when dealing with many, many lines of code.
+An extension for Visual Studio Code exists to make writing Berry scripts even easier with colored syntax.
+Download the entire [folder](https://github.com/berry-lang/berry/tree/master/tools/plugins/vscode/) and copy to VSCode extensions folder.

 ### Getting familiar with the REPL